gih0004/RNAseq_ballgown/README.md

 # RNAseq_BALLGOWN_PIPELINE
-This script is meant to be used as a soft coded squeleton of an RNAseq analysis pipeline with ballgown as the eventual data visualizer program.
-A softcoded example of ballgown script is provided within the repository with proper commenting but is not digested with a readme file.
-For more information on data visualization with ballgown visit [ballgown](https://bioconductor.org/packages/release/bioc/html/ballgown.html)
+This script is meant to be used as a soft code skeleton of an RNAseq analysis pipeline with ballgown as the eventual data visualizer program.
+A hardcoded example of a ballgown script is provided within the repository but is beyond the scope of the project's repository.

 To use this script the following command with command line argmuments indicating file names must be incldued:
 ```ruby
 sh pipeline.sh <reference_sample.fna> <sample_base_name> <name_of_sample_gtf.gtf>
 ```
-The usage of this script requieres modifications before being ran on the shell terminal.
+The usage of this script requires modifications before being ran on the shell terminal.
 These additional requirements are:
 1. Files: This script must be edited where any <> are found.
-Within the script anytime a <> is found, it countains a description of what it should represent, once modifieed remove the <>.
+Within the script, anytime a <> is found, it countains a description of what it should represent, once modified remove the <>. ??Not clear here

 2. Directory: This script must be ran within a directory containing :
 - All fastq.gz files
 - Reference species/sample transcript for alignment = first command line argument
 - General feature format or general transfer format for mapping.
 GTF format is the one requireed but this script has a command to modify from GFF > GTF.
 This script also includes a command to consistently format GFF files downloaded from internet reference.
-Both are commented out inittially.
+Both are commented out initially.

 3. Package dependency.
-This script requieres the following modules to be loaded:
+This script requires the following modules to be loaded:
 - fastqc
 - hisat2
 - samtools